FREE Shipping on orders over $899

 Learn to differentiate headache and migraine

-Migraine is one of the main reasons for consultation and one of the disorders that most reduce quality of life according to the World Health Organization.
+Migraine is one of the leading reasons for consultation and one of the disorders that most reduces quality of life, according to the World Health Organization.

-Migraine is a type of headache that occurs more frequently in women than in men; It can have a hereditary component and, depending on the frequency with which the episodes occur, it can affect work performance, school performance, and social relationships.
+Migraine is a type of headache that occurs more frequently in women than in men; it can have a hereditary component and, depending on the frequency of episodes, can affect work and school performance, as well as social relationships.

 • The intensity is mild, moderate or severe.

-Once this point is defined, it is important to identify if the pain is accompanied by other symptoms or if it is due to another condition (anemia, vision problems).
+Once this point is defined, it is important to identify whether the pain is accompanied by other symptoms or if it is due to another condition (anemia, vision problems).

-When the pain is not caused by another condition we say that it is a primary headache; Migraine and tension headache belong to this category, the two most common types of headache in our environment.
+When the pain isn't caused by another condition, we call it a primary headache; this category includes migraines and tension headaches, the two most common types of headaches in our area.

 What is the presentation of tension headache?

-• It usually presents as a pressing pain, which feels like a weight, stinging, or burning.
+• It usually presents as a pressing pain, which feels like a weight, a stabbing or a burning sensation.

 • It is located on both sides of the head and is usually mild to moderate.